 All Babies Come Out Eventually

 finally decided he was ready to be born, but it's true.
 All babies really do come out eventually, even if they take their sweet old time in the process.
 Eating And Drinking Enough Helps

 intense physical activity like giving birth, your body needs lots of water and food, so I was really glad to be somewhere — home — where I didn't have to fight any outdated protocols in order to eat and drink.
 Of course, I was often too preoccupied to even think of eating or drinking, so I was really glad they reminded my husband to keep offering me small bites of food and sips of water.
 Moving Helps

 I couldn't bear to stay still during my labor.
 Dancing, swaying, and even subtle movements like rocking back and forth on my ball helped me a lot.

 We’re Here For You Like all great midwives, mine somehow managed to be there for me when I needed them, and out of my way when I didn't.
 Their years of experience catching babies served me very well.
+You’ve Got This

 my birth team kept encouraging me and letting me know how much they believed in me and my body, even when my own confidence started to flag.
 Fortunately, when I didn't think I could keep going and they said I could, they were right.
 It's good to be wrong sometimes.